trovu/trovu/Migrate-from-FindFind.it.md

 1. Do the same for `shortcuts.yml`.
 1. Call Trovu with https://trovu.net/#github=YOUR_GITHUB_USERNAME
 1. Read how to [[use Trovu on your device]].

-## Without a FindFind.it account

-In this case, read how to [[use Trovu on your device]].
-Make sure that you set the correct language and country, either via the URL or Settings.

 ## Read more